Lethality Assessment Program

 Relevant Partnerships

 The Universal Response to Domestic Violence Steering Committee, which oversees the Lethality Assessment Program, is comprised of leadership from agencies and systems that interact with victims or perpetrators of domestic violence.
 The Committee creates formal protocols among criminal justice, civil justice, law enforcement, and human service agencies that work with victims and perpetrators of domestic violence.
 This team includes personnel from the Dutchess County Department of Behavioral and Community Health, District Attorney’s Office, Office of Probation and Community Corrections, Department of Community and Family Services, Family Court, Integrated Domestic Violence Court, Sheriff’s Office, service providers and local police departments.
-There are 17 police agencies within Dutchess County that use the screening tool.
+There are 17 police agencies and 1 fire department within Dutchess County that use the screening tool.

 Research

-Program Review or Evaluation
+Program Reviews or Evaluations

-According to a five-year outcome report conducted by the Universal Response to Domestic Violence Steering Committee, police agencies in the county conducted 3,928 Lethality Assessment screens from May 2014 through June 2017.
-Victims in 49 percent of those assessments were identified as high danger and of those, 59 percent spoke with an advocate on the scene.
-Of the victims who spoke to an advocate on scene, 71 percent received additional services after the incident.
+According to an outcomes report conducted by the High Risk Team, under the umbrella of the Universal Response to Domestic Violence Project, police agencies in the county conducted 14,719 Lethality Assessment screens from May 2012 through June 2022.
+Victims in 43 percent of those assessments were identified as high danger and of those, 49 percent spoke with an advocate on the scene.

-In 2021, Dutchess County reported that police agencies conducted a total 7,135 lethality screens between 2018 and 2020, averaging 2,378 Lethality Assessment screens per year during this period.
-Victims in 41 percent of those assessments were identified as being in high danger.
-Of the victims who spoke to an advocate on scene, an average of 69 percent received additional services after the incident.
+In 2024, Dutchess County reported that police agencies conducted a total 6,653 lethality screens between 2021 and 2023, averaging 2,217 Lethality Assessment screens per year during this period.
+Victims in 42 percent of those assessments were identified as being in high danger.
+Of the victims who spoke to an advocate on scene, an average of 71 percent received additional services after the incident.

 Supportive Research